PFTL/website_articles/articles/41_generators_iterators.md

 For example, if I am acquiring images from a Camera, I would say I am using a generator.
 The images are not available beforehand, nor I know how they are going to look like.
 On the other hand, if I am reviewing the frames of data stored on the hard drive, I would try to use the word iterator, because the data is already there and I am not altering it.

 ## Conclusions
 Iterators and Generators are two tools that are very handy to keep in your repository of strategies when planning code.
-Especially when you are dealing with
+Especially when you are dealing with streams of data that may exceed the memory you have available.
+In the past we have seen how to create [your own classes supporting context managers](https://www.pythonforthelab.com/blog/the-with-command-and-custom-classes/), with generators and iterators now you can support loops and iterations.

+Understanding generators is important not only to be able to add it to your own code, but also to be able to understand the logic behind other packages.
+If you quickly search around, Django uses [plenty of generators in its code base](https://github.com/django/django/search?q=yield&unscoped_q=yield), and the fact that you can understand generators also gives you a hint to how the developer was expecting you to use their code.